 Outside Bets

-It is also possible to make a High/Low bet – in this instance, you are betting the winning number will be within a specific range.
+It is also possible to make a High/Low bet – in this instance, you are betting that the winning number will be within a specific range.
 In roulette, numbers 1 through 18 are known as “low” numbers while those from 19 to 36 are called “high” numbers.

 These three subtypes of outside bets are often called even-money bets because they pay out 1 to 1.

-Since the 36 numbers on the table layout can be divided into three dozens (1 through 12, 13 through 24, and 25 through 36), players can also make a Dozen bet where the winning number should be in their chosen dozen.
+Since the 36 numbers on the table layout can be divided into three dozens (1 through 12, 13 through 24, and 25 through 36), players can also make a Dozen bet, where the winning number should be in their chosen dozen.
 Dozen bets have a slightly higher payout of 2 to 1.

 The Column bet is yet another option for those who wish to play it safe.
 It covers an entire column of numbers and is placed within one of the three “2-1” boxes on the layout.
 Winning Column bets also pay out 2 to 1.